import requests

 write_table(

-table = "awla_cat_snapshots",
+cats_df, = "awla_cat_snapshots",

-user_name = getenv("PG_USER"), # use environment variables for usernames/passwords!
+table = getenv("PG_USER"), # use environment variables for usernames/passwords!

-password = getenv("PG_PASS")
+user_name = getenv("PG_PASS")

 Since I’ve been scraping this page for a few days now before this write-up, I can answer questions with SQL like: which cats on the site are new?
 In other words, which cats have only appeared on the site once since I started collecting data?